yagee/astro-template/README.md

 ## Main Function Points

 - Provides a pre-configured Astro project with common settings and dependencies
-- Includes integration with Helmet for managing meta tags and SEO
+- Uses `astro-capo` for managing meta tags and SEO
-- Adds a sitemap and robots.txt file for better search engine optimization
+- Adds a sitemap for better search engine optimization
 - Optimizes the build process using Jampack for improved performance
 - Includes Prettier and ESLint for code formatting and linting
 - Supports deployment to Netlify with a pre-configured Netlify configuration file